GiselleNessi/cocina-recipes-app-manager/README.md

 ## Credits

-- All of the code for my project was written by me.
+- All of the code was written by the author and inspired on occasions by freely available tutorials, instructional documentation and open source examples.
-- By reviewing the a few student projects and the task app made thrughout the data centric course, I developed my logic and understanding of how to implement main functionalities and write my own code.
-- [Stack Overflow](https://stackoverflow.com/) The place to find answers of all kinds.
-- [W3Schools](https://www.w3schools.com/) Another really good and complete source of information.
+- Sources of information, inspiration and to sort problems are [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/).
-- I got a general idea of how to create a register and login system by watching this [Login Video](https://www.youtube.com/watch?list=PLXmMXHVSvS-Db9KK1LA7lifcyZm4c-rwj&v=vVx1737auSE&app=desktop)
+- This video was used to understand the general idea of how to create a register and login system [Login Video](https://www.youtube.com/watch?list=PLXmMXHVSvS-Db9KK1LA7lifcyZm4c-rwj&v=vVx1737auSE&app=desktop)
-- [Flash Messages Article](https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/) This article help me is understand messages in the app.
+- This article was helpful to implement messages in the app.
+[Flash Messages Article](https://flask.palletsprojects.com/en/1.1.x/patterns/flashing/).

 ### Content

-The recipe content for the application was taken from (https://greenkitchenstories.com/) and other text created by me.
+The recipe content for the app was taken from (https://greenkitchenstories.com/) and other text created by the author

+Kitchen tools promotion was taken from the IKEA website for the purpose of this project only (https://www.ikea.com/gb/en/cat/kitchen-appliances-ka001/)

 ### Media